dell/terraform-provider-powerflex/docs/resources/snapshot_policy.md

 ### Optional

 - `paused` (Boolean) Indicates that the snapshot policy should paused or not.
+Default value is `false`.
-- `remove_mode` (String) When removing the source volume from the policy, user must choose how to handle the snapshots created by the policy.
+- `remove_mode` (String) When removing the source volume from the policy, user should choose how to handle the snapshots created by the policy.
+Valid values are 'Remove' and 'Detach'.
+Default value is `Detach`.
 - `secure_snapshots` (Boolean) The auto snapshots will be created as secure.
 They cannot be edited or removed prior to their policy expiration time.
+Default value is `false`.
+Cannot be updated.
 - `snapshot_access_mode` (String) The Access mode of auto snapshot.
 Valid values are 'ReadOnly' and 'ReadWrite'.
+Default value is `ReadOnly` Cannot be updated.
-- `volume_id` (Set of String) List which represents the volume ids which is to be assigned to the snapshot policy.
+- `volume_ids` (Set of String) List which represents the volume ids which is to be assigned to the snapshot policy.

 ### Read-Only